VintageWatchstraps Logo

 If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.

-Sterling Silver: 0·935 and Three Bears
+Silver and the Three Bears

 Three bears